Chapter 24. Multiple networks

 Optional: Specifies whether the master interface is in the container network namespace or the main network namespace.
 Set the value to true to request the use of a container namespace master interface.

-The following example configures an additional network named vlan-net:
+The following example demonstrates a vlan configuration with an additional network that is named vlan-net:

 {